theoffricial/blog/apps/unicop/docs/js-es/typescript/optimizations/incremental-build.md

 }
 ```

-By default with these settings, when we run tsc, TypeScript will look for a file called `.tsbuildinfo` in the output directory (`./lib`).
-If `./lib/.tsbuildinfo` doesn’t exist, it’ll be generated.
-But if it does, [tsc](../foundations/ts-compiler.md) will try to use that file to incrementally `type-check` and update our output files (emit).
+By default with these settings, when running the [TypeScript compiler](../foundations/ts-compiler.md), it looks for the `.tsbuildinfo` information files, which expect them to located at the output directory (`./lib`).

+When `./lib/.tsbuildinfo` doesn’t exist, it’ll be generated.
+But if it does, [TypeScript compiler](../foundations/ts-compiler.md) tries to use it for incrementally [type-checking](../foundations/type-checking.md) and [emit](../foundations/emit.md) our output files.

-These `.tsbuildinfo` files can be safely deleted and don’t have any impact on our code at runtime - they’re purely used to make compilations faster.
-We can also name them anything that we want, and place them anywhere we want using the `tsBuildInfoFile` option.
+---

+The `.tsbuildinfo` file location is customable with the `tsBuildInfoFile` option.

 ```json
 // front-end.tsconfig.json